dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-metrics-equilibium-and-zero-in-sociophysical-games.md

   - is always, *always*, **always** looking for something
     - this "something" can sometimes be more abstract, but they are always trying to find something
-    - the person looking for nothing is usually crazy or spiritual
+    - the person looking for nothing is usually crazy, stupid or perhaps spiritual
       - but even people who state/appear to be looking for nothing are just masking their intent.
-      - people who mask their intent acting on their own volition ... are often ppl to be wary of
+      - people (who mask their intent acting on their own volition (ambiguous)) ... are often ppl to be wary of
         - or they are just people who like privacy ...

 - interesting deductions can be made about someone's psychology by